 The Pomeranian is a cocky and animated Nordic dog with great intelligence, making him a great family pet.
 His smiling, foxy face and vivacious personality makes him one of the world’s most popular toy breeds.

-The Pomeranian may have a tiny body, but it has a commanding, big-dog demeanor.
+The Pomeranian may have a tiny body, but he has a commanding, big-dog demeanor.
 They are alert and intelligent, making them great watchdogs.
 They're also easily trained, mastering tricks and games with ease.

 As much as Pomeranians enjoy being lap dogs, they're also an active breed.
 For most, indoor play and short walks are sufficient, making them a great dog for either the city or the suburbs.